 This report estimates the cost of implementing House of Commons Motion-77, which proposes several financially significant changes to long-term care for seniors.
 This report was prepared at the request of Mr. Paul Manly, MP for Nanaimo—Ladysmith.

 To use the tool, the user must only enter in the appropriate boxes the expected revenue and spending associated with the measure(s) for which they want to estimate the cost in interest.
 Interest rates projected by the PBO are then applied to the difference between the revenue and the spending.
 As a result, the user will be able to see the cumulative surplus/deficit including public debt charges associated with one or more measures.
 The results are displayed over a 5-year horizon.

 This report is in response to a request by Member of Parliament Nathaniel Erskine-Smith (Beaches–East York) to estimate the revenues from implementing a one-time tax on extreme wealth outlined in Motion M-68 placed on notice on February 11, 2021.
 Specifically, it presents PBO’s revenue estimates for imposing a one-time tax on net wealth accumulated up to the end of April 2021 by Canadian resident economic families.

 This report provides PBO’s assessment of the sustainability of government finances over the long term for the federal government, subnational governments and public pension plans.

-This note examines the federal government’s Expenditure Plan and Main Estimates for 2018-19, which supports the second appropriation bill that will seek Parliament’s approval of $112.9 billion.
+This report examines the federal government’s Expenditure Plan and Main Estimates for 2021-22, which supports the first two appropriation bills that seek Parliament’s approval of $141.9 billion in budgetary authorities.